Cambridge Innovation Center

-Cambridge Innovation Center (CIC) is an American real estate services company which bills itself as a "community of entrepreneurs".
+Cambridge Innovation Center (CIC) is an American community of entrepreneurs.
 The company was founded in 1999 by Massachusetts Institute of Technology (MIT) graduates Timothy Rowe and Andrew Olmsted.
-HB Reavis, headquartered in Luxembourg, has given funding of $58 million to Cambridge Innovation Center (CIC) to expand its coworking spaces globally.
-CIC campuses are essentially a mix of startups, “corporate innovation spin-outs,” and VC funds, with tenants given access to desks, meeting rooms, labs, and more.
-CIC also houses innovation globalization programs for more than a dozen governments including Canada, China, Germany, Japan, and the Netherlands.
+Its campuses are a mix of startups, corporate innovation spin-outs, and venture capital funds.
+CIC houses innovation globalization programs for more than a dozen governments, including Canada, China, Germany, Japan, and the Netherlands.
+As of 2025, CIC operates innovation campuses that provide venture services, community programming, and corporate innovation initiatives in several U.S. cities, with current locations and program details listed on its official site.